MaiwandR/IOS101_prework/README.md

 ## App Brainstorming (Step 4)
--[ ] Meetup: Event planning app
+- Meetup: Event planning app
-  -The option to click maps and get redirected to Apple maps -[ ] BeReal: Social Media App
+  he option to click maps and get redirected to Apple maps
+- BeReal: Social Media App
   - The feature where the calendar is filled with small pics of the posts you've made on each day.
--[ ] Pinterest: Picture media app
+- Pinterest: Picture media app
   -The FYP has pictures that are different sizes and clean-fitting.
 It gives the page a refreshing look and makes it look interactive.

 **My App Idea**